 The subject of the Great North Wood relates to several London Boroughs – including Croydon, Lambeth, Southwark and Lewisham.
 Croydon, of course, is an Outer London Borough.
 The fascination every time the subject is mentioned is probably because very little is known about the mysterious forest and also because something like 95 per cent of the original forest no longer exists.

-On the outskirts of London were originally two very large forests – the Great North Wood in south London and the Middlesex Forest in north London.
+On the outskirts of what we now call Inner London were originally two very large forests – the Great North Wood in south London and the Middlesex Forest in north London.
 Land beside the Thames – like at Battersea, Lambeth, Westminster, Bermondsey, Rotherhithe, Deptford, Isle of Dogs, East Ham, West Ham, Greenwich and Woolwich – was flat and tended to be marshy.
 Moving away from the river, the land began to rise in height and eventually became quite hilly.
 It was on these ranges of hills that the two forests were to be found.

 Above: Outline map showing the extent of the Great North Wood in the 16th century.
 Modern place names have been added to the map.